kendru/learn-cljs/content/section-0/lesson-1-a-first-look.md

 improvements to JavaScript while sustaining the community support required of a language intended for professional use.

-In addition the other languages that compile to JavaScript, we must consider the fact that many of us are compiling newer versions of JavaScript to older versions so that we can take advantage of language features that make JavaScript more productive and enjoyable before they are supported by the major browsers.
+In addition to the other languages that compile to JavaScript, we must consider the fact that many of us are compiling newer versions of JavaScript to older versions so that we can take advantage of language features that make JavaScript more productive and enjoyable before they are supported by the major browsers.